-God knows how to adjust our circumstances to bring us and keep us close God's amazing grace is wonderful to save us, wonderful to keep us.
+God's amazing grace is wonderful to save us, wonderful to keep us.
 He knows how to mix precisely the right set of circumstances so as to bring us to him and keep us close.

 All this also comes from Yahweh Almighty, wonderful in counsel and magnificent in wisdom.